sa-lee/thesis/README.md

 * `data-raw/`: R code to generate data in `data/`..
 * `img/`: Images made with other tools to illustrate ideas.
 * `bib/`: Bibliography files.
-* `template/`: Monash thesis template from[robjhydman/MonashThesis](https://github.com/robjhyndman/MonashThesis).
+* `template/`: Monash thesis template from [robjhydman/MonashThesis](https://github.com/robjhyndman/MonashThesis).
-* `video`: Videos made with other tools to illustrate ideas.
-Videos are rendered with `media9` LaTeX package for PDF and or hosted on vimeo for html.
+* `video/`: Videos made with other tools to illustrate ideas.
+These are in mp4 format, screenshots are provided in the pdf version.
-* `docs/`: the compiled thesis and pdf
+* `docs/`: the compiled thesis as pdf and website.

 ## Acknowledgements

-Shout out to [Earo Wang](https://earo.me), who initially created this amazing reproducible thesis template that I forked and modified.
+Thank you [Earo Wang](https://earo.me), who initially created this reproducible thesis template that I have forked and modified.